open-rsx/rsb-manual/preparation.rst

         server  = auto

-     :samp:`{HOSTNAME}` can be ``localhost`` (if all processes are going to run on the same node), a host name of an IP address.
+     :samp:`{HOSTNAME}` can be ``localhost`` (if all processes are going to run on the same node), a hostname or an IP address.

      .. note::